Posted on: January 9, 2025

 • Emergency procedures: Knowing how to respond to emergencies, such as a forklift tipping over or a fire.

-How To Get OSHA Forklift Certified
+How To Get Forklift Trained

-How Do I Get My Forklift Certification?
+How Do I Get My Forklift Certificate?

-1. Enroll in a Certified Training Program
+1. Enroll In a Training Program

 • Find a reputable provider: Look for OSHA-authorized providers such as OSHA.com.